 - Cloud-native deployable bundle packaged as helm charts

-Using the above assets, this NVIDIA AI Workflow provides a reference for you to get started and build your own AI solution with minimal preparation and includes enterprise-ready implementation best practices which range from authentication, monitoring, reporting, and load balancing, helping you achieve the desired AI outcome more quickly while still allowing a path for you to deviate.
+This RAG chatbot workflow provides a reference for you to build your own enterprise AI solution with minimal effort.
+It includes enterprise-ready implementation best practices which range from secrets management, monitoring, reporting, and load balancing, helping you achieve the desired AI outcome more quickly while still allowing a path for you to deviate.

 These components are used to build and deploy training and inference pipelines, integrated together with the additional components as indicated in the diagram below:

-The NVIDIA Next Item Prediction workflow uses a variety of NVIDIA AI components to both train and deploy the recommendation system:
+This reference workflow uses a variety of NVIDIA AI components to customize and deploy the RAG based chatbot.